novatransit/novatransit.github.io/docs/access/access-explained.md

 ---
-title: Access to Opportunity, Explained
+title: Access to Opportunity Explained
 parent: Access to Opportunity Analysis
 nav_order: 2
 layout: default
 ---
-1. TOC
-{:toc}

 ## What is Access?

 Access to opportunity, also called *"access to destinations"* or *"accessibility"*, or just *access*[^1] is a way to measure how easily people can reach destinations. [^2] This "ease" is usually measured in travel time.

 Another way to think of access is, as explained by *Human Transit* author Jarrett Walker, *your ability to go places so that you can do things*, which is further defined by a *[wall around your life](https://humantransit.org/basics-access-or-the-wall-around-your-life)*.

-> Whoever you are, and wherever you are, there’s an area you could get to in an amount of time that’s available in your day.
+> Whoever you are, and wherever you are, there’s an area you could get to in an amount of time
+> that’s available in your day.
 That limit defines a wall around your life.
-Outside that wall are places you can’t work, places you can’t shop, schools you can’t attend, clubs you can’t belong to, people you can’t hang out with, and a whole world of things you can’t do.
+Outside that wall
+> are places you can’t work, places you can’t shop, schools you can’t attend, clubs you can’t
+> belong to, people you can’t hang out with, and a whole world of things you can’t do.

 In short, access is your ability to get to places and the opportunities those places hold - which can include work, education, amenities, or any number of things.